“Discover her before the rest of the world does” – Scott Pack

 I have always wanted to write.
 It is the way I can make my own map of the world.
 I write to find things out for myself, to share what I learn with others, to walk a little in others’ footsteps.
 I never want to get over how lucky I am to make a living doing what I love.

 I’ve now written three novels and two books of short stories (one in collaboration with Lynne Rees.)
-In April 2010, my latest novel, GETTING THE PICTURE, about love and loathing in a care home, was published by Ballantine in the US.
+My last novel, GETTING THE PICTURE, was about love and loathing in a care home, and was published by Ballantine in the US.

-And now, I’m very happy to tell you that my first poetry collection, YOU DO NOT NEED ANOTHER SELF-HELP BOOK has been published by Pindrop Press.
+Recently though I’ve been writing poetry, and my first poetry collection, YOU DO NOT NEED ANOTHER SELF-HELP BOOK is published by Pindrop Press.
 This includes poems that have been published by Poetry London, the Financial Times, Pen International and the Virago Book of Shopping.
 Nothing makes me happier than people saying that my poetry is accessible, although I did smile when Will Hermes, author of Love Goes to Buildings on Fire and Rolling Stone Magazine critic, called them ‘Sexy and tragic – my favourite combination.’

 1. When I was eight, I started writing seriously.
 My friend, Heidi, and I were going to open our own library, filled with our own books.
-We gave up at tea-time, which was probably a good thing then.
+We gave up at tea-time, which was probably a good thing, but it left me dizzy with desire to have people read my words.

 2. Before I moved to Edinburgh, I had only visited it once in the sunshine.
 The only person I knew there was someone a friend had once worked with briefly.
 I didn’t have a job.
 It was the best move I ever made.